algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/Functional Specification Document Template.md

 - **Technical challenges:**

-  - Unforeseen technical challenges in the virtual processor functioning, interpreter compilation or other development aspects may lead to delays or difficulties in achieving the desired functionality.
+  - Unforeseen technical challenges in the virtual processor functioning.
+  - Interpreter compilation or other development aspects may lead to delays or difficulties in achieving the desired functionality.

 - **Resource constraints:**

    - Unexpected shortages or constraints in resources, including human resources or software tools, may impact the project's ability to meet deadlines or maintain quality standards.
+   - *The documentation of AT2 should be complete enought.*

 - **Unpredictable technical issues:**